Ahmed-Mohammad-Raffey/Movie-Recommendation-system/README.md

 Objective
 The main aim is to develop a recommendation engine that allows users to find new movies with similar content to the movie of their choice.
 Rather than using user ratings or external comments, this approach uses only the inherent properties of the movies themselves.

-How It Works
+#How It Works
 This project employs the content-based filtering method, which functions through comparing the descriptive details of the movies.
 Following is a step-by-step explanation:

-Data Collection and Preprocessing:
+-> Data Collection and Preprocessing:

 The system has a movie metadata dataset that includes columns like: title, genres, keywords, cast, crew, and overview